openresty/lua-resty-memcached/README.markdown

 Description
 ===========

-This Lua library is a memcached driver for the ngx_lua nginx module:
+This Lua library is a memcached client driver for the ngx_lua nginx module:

     http://wiki.nginx.org/HttpLuaNginxModule

 This Lua library takes advantage of ngx_lua's cosocket API, which ensures 100% nonblocking behavior.

+Note that at least ngx_lua 0.5.0rc1 is required.

 Synopsis
 ========